Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 - The Bills are 3-2 ATS as 2.5-point favorites or greater at home.

-- Away from home, New England is 5-0 overall and 4-1 against the spread.
+- In away games, New England is 5-0 overall and 4-1 against the spread.

-- This season, as 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.
+- This year, as 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.

-- In five away games this year, New England has gone over the total twice.
+- New England has gone over the total twice in five away games this year.

 Powered by Data Skrive.